Activities and places of interest nearby to Treworgey Manor:

 Trevallicks Farm Shop – Only 10mins away in Pensilva.
 Enjoy a delightful afternoon tea, sample a Cornish gin and purchase local art, crafts and hampers.

-Heskyn Mill – Tideford, Friendly, Award-winning, plus set in a charming location and fresh, wonderful locally sourced produce.
+Heskyn Mill – (18 mins drive) Tideford – Friendly, Award-winning, plus set in a charming location and fresh, wonderful locally sourced produce.

 Other Eateries:

-Bonne Santé – Barbican, Plymouth – A great range of fresh & indulgent food, the menu is entirely GLUTEN FREE.
+Bonne Santé – (50 mins drive) – on the Barbican, Plymouth – A great range of fresh & indulgent food, the menu is entirely GLUTEN FREE.

-The Dock – Plymouth, Devon, – Unbeatable combination of great food and coastal views at the King point marina.
+The Dock – (48 mins drive) Plymouth, Devon, – Unbeatable combination of great food and coastal views at the King point marina.

-The Horn of Plenty – Nr Tavistock, Devon – Luxury country house hotel, sumptous surroundings and excellent standard of food.
+The Horn of Plenty – (34mins drive) Nr Tavistock, Devon – a well renowned 3 AA Rosette restaurant. sumptous surroundings and excellent standard of food.

 The number of delicious eateries in Cornwall and Devon is ever increasing, with the standard of cuisine improving hugely, you will be pleased to know – if you just want to experience famous chefs you can dine at:

-Rick Stein’s – ‘The Seafood Restaurant’ in Padstow, North Cornwall – also has other bistros and cafés under his umbrella.
+Rick Stein’s – ‘The Seafood Restaurant’ – (55 mins drive) in Padstow, North Cornwall – also has other bistros and cafés under his Stein name.

 Plymouth really has raised its game and has recently been named ‘the UK’s new gourmet hotspot’ by Conde Nast Traveller magazine, catering for both fine dining and fun family meals out.
 For information about various food festivals and details visit Plymouth eateries.

-Also well worth exploring in Plymouth is the Royal William Yard – this whole area has been refurbished and now boasts a Wagamama Las Iguanas, and the well rated Bistrot Pierre, plus many others.
+Also well worth exploring in Plymouth is the Royal William Yard – this whole area has a range of restaurants and a great Everyman Cinema.
 It also holds regular food festivals, music and special outdoor cinema evenings.

 Beaches